ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 License: https://creativecommons.org/licenses/by/3.0/

-Content description: This dataset lists all cultural institutions in Italy and provides information about their location, identification and services.
+Content description: This dataset lists cultural institutions in Italy providing information about their location, identification and services.

-Note: this dataset has been used for visualization purposes only and it's not directly downloadable in easily computable format (like csv).
-In order to obtain it we used the [SPARQL endpoint](http://dati.beniculturali.it/sparql) of dati.beniculturali.it with this query
+Note: this dataset is available as RDF Turtle only and it is used in SEBuCCI just for visualization purposes.
+In order to extract the data we used the [SPARQL endpoint](http://dati.beniculturali.it/sparql) of dati.beniculturali.it with the following query:

 ```sparql
 select * where {